 - View demo: See a preview of how the theme will look.

 - Start 14 day trial: Add the theme to your library and trial it for 14 days.
-Before you can buy the theme you must start a theme trial, but you can buy the theme at any point during or after your trial.
+Before you can buy the theme you must start a theme trial.
+You can buy the theme at any point during or after your trial.

 - After you select to start a trial, on the theme installation page, choose the subdomain where you want to test the theme, then click Install.